 "What can you bring to this company that no one else can?"

 "What are your strengths as an employee?"

-Candidates often use catch phrases or words such as, self motivated, goal oriented, hard working, dedicated, and reliable.
-Some people actually think that using these words will get them a position.
-You should question each and every adjective a candidate places on their resume in the following manner:
+Candidates often use catch phrases or words such as self motivated, goal oriented, hardworking, dedicated, and reliable.
+Some people think that using these words will get them a position.
+You should question every adjective a candidate places on their resume in the following manner:

 "You claim to be goal oriented, in your opinion, what's the best way to set and achieve goals?"

 The candidate should have no trouble answering these questions.
 If not, perhaps they're just proficient in resume writing.